 - 3. The Conduct and Discipline Panel ("the Panel") is responsible for investigating any alleged breach of the Code of Professional Conduct ("the Code") on behalf of the Institute.
 The Panel is empowered to investigate any matter that may be a breach of the Code whether or not a formal complaint has been made.
 The Panel is empowered to decide whether a breach has occurred and, where it has, to discipline a Member in accordance with RTPI Bye-Laws and these procedures. - 4.
-The Panel is appointed by the Institute's Board of Trustees and shall consist of a maximum of eight appointees and a minimum of six appointees, being: - a. the Chair and Vice Chair; - b. up to a maximum of four other RTPI Members, at least one of whom shall be a Legal Member or Legal Associate Member; - c. up to a maximum of three lay people. - 5.
-The Panel shall be quorate when four appointees of the Panel are present, of which at least three must be Chartered Members and one must be the Chair or Vice Chair.
+The Panel is appointed by the Institute's Board of Trustees and shall consist of a maximum of eight appointees and a minimum of six appointees, being: - a. the Chair and Vice Chair; - a minimum of three and up to a maximum of four other RTPI Members, at least one of whom is a Legal Member or Legal Associate, the three remaining RTPI Members must be either Chartered Fellows, Chartered Members, Legal Members, Associates or Legal Associates; - c. up to a maximum of three lay people.
+A lay person is defined as someone who does not work, and has never worked, as a professional planner or in planning academia / research, but who has an interest in planning.
+Affiliate membership of the RTPI does not preclude the appointment of an individual as a lay person. - 5.
+The Panel shall be quorate when four appointees of the Panel are present, of which at least three must be RTPI Members and one must be the Chair or Vice Chair.
 All Panel appointees will be asked to declare any conflicts of interest at the beginning of each meeting and, in the event of any such conflict appearing, the relevant appointee shall take no part in the relevant item.